SANet: A Semantic-aware Agentic AI Networking Framework for Cross-layer Optimization in 6G: System Model and Problem Formulation

 \subsection{System Model}

 We consider a general AgentNet-based cross-layer optimization problem for a wireless networking system, as illustrated in Fig. \ref{Figure_SANNetModel}(a).

-We consider a finite task space and let $\cM$ be the set of tasks that can be performed by a set of agents.
+Let $\cM$ be a finite set of tasks that can be performed by a set of agents.
 To simplify our description, in this paper, we focus on coordination and collaborative learning involving at most three different types of agents deployed in three different layers: application layer, network layer, and physical layer, labeled with superscripts $a$, $n$, $p$, respectively.
 Our proposed solution, however, can be directly extended to more complex systems that include agents in more layers, as will be illustrated later.

 {\em (1) Application layer agent (aAgent)}: This corresponds to the agent that can directly interact with users through some application interfaces and can adjust a range of application parameters according to the semantics of the users.
 For example, live streaming applications such as video conferencing and metaverse-based interactive gaming installed on smart devices can infer and predict the semantic request of the users based on the input of the application interface and adjust the application parameters, such as video resolutions and refresh rates, according to the predicted request.
 More formally, we define an aAgent by a tuple ${\cal G}^a = \langle \cA^a, \cS^a, \Gamma^a, \cD^a \rangle$ where $\cA^a$ is the set of acts that can be taken by aAgent, $\cS^a$ is the set of environmental states for an aAgent to sense and decide its act, $\Gamma^a$ is the set of task-specific loss functions for aAgent to optimize, and $\cD^a$ is the set of data samples for training the aAgent's model.
 In this paper, we consider a specific AgentNet system in which each agent consists of an AI model and an action function.
 In particular, an AI model with parameters $\bomega^a$ can be trained to proactively sense and predict the future semantic goal of users based on the currently observed state and the observation history, and an act function will decide the specific action to be taken based on the model output.
 Generally speaking, the aAgent cannot control the decision-making processes of other agents.
 Its performance, however, can be influenced by the actions of other agents, including those in the physical layer and network layer.
 We can write the loss function of aAgent when being selected to address task $m$ as $\cL^a_m(\bOmega_m, \cD^a) = \frac{1}{|\cD^a|} \sum_{d^a \in \cD^a}\ell^a_m(\bOmega_m, d^a)$ where $\cL^a_m \in {\Gamma^a}$, $\bOmega_m = \langle \bomega^a_m, \bomega^p_m, \bomega^n_m \rangle$, and $\bomega^p_m$ and $\bomega^n_m$ are model parameters associated with the agents in physical layer and network layer, respectively, as will be illustrated later.